RI Gov. to Speak on Coronavirus Outbreak

-Gov. Gina Raimondo on Monday announced the state will allow restaurants to offer outdoor dining beginning next week in the latest move to slowly reopen the economy amid the coronavirus outbreak.
+Health officials on Tuesday announced 14 new deaths from COVID-19, bringing the state's death toll to 444.
+There were 164 additional positive cases, bringing the total to 11,614.

-The move comes after the state allowed some non-essential businesses to reopen after the stay-at-home order expired last week, a process Raimondo said was going "very smoothly."
+The scheduled remarks comes amid the first phase of Rhode Island's gradual reopening process, during which some non-essential businesses have been allowed to reopen, but with restrictions in place.

-"Over this past weekend, we had our first two days of retail openings under a new set of guidelines -- and that went well by all all accounts," she said.
-"That gives me confidence to do a little bit more."
+On Monday, Raimondo announced the state will allow restaurants to offer outdoor dining beginning next week.

 The move provides another option to restaurants, which were restricted to take-out and delivery service under the stay-at-home order.